bartek/python-curriculum/conditionals.rst

          print("You're right!")
          break

 There are some new things here.
-Like ``while`` and ``input``, but don't worry too much about that.
+Like ``while``, ``break``, and ``input``.
+Explain to the class at a high level what this means, but let's not worry too much about it for now.
 We will learn more what those mean, the important part is we understand our conditionals.

+Provide this example to the class, but encourage them to use their own game.
+Instead of a number between 0 and 100, maybe it's a different range.
+What about guessing a word?
+That might be tough, but give them ideas.

 For bonus, ask the students if they can figure out how ask for the persons name and instead of saying ``Your``, use their knowledge from previous weeks to